 Year 5 and Year 7 enrolments

 For students entering Years 5 and 7, the enrolment process begins three years prior to the preferred year of entry.
-Waitlisted families are emailed an Enrolment Questionnaire to confirm their intent to proceed with enrolment.
+Waitlisted families are emailed an Application Progression Questionnaire to confirm their intent to proceed with enrolment.

-Conditional offers may be made to students based on review of the Enrolment Questionnaire and supporting documentation by the Head of School (or delegate).
+Conditional offers may be made to students based on review of the Application Progression Questionnaire and supporting documentation by the Head of School (or delegate).

 Offers of a place are conditional upon the following criteria being met a year prior to entry:

 - Submission of latest school report and NAPLAN results

 - Submission of specialist reports (where relevant)

 - A copy of your child's immunisation history statement issued by Medicare (for Year 5 applications)

 - For students with English as a second language, submission of AEAS test results with an English score of at least 60 for Year 5 entry and a score of at least 70 for Year 7 entry and minimum Stanines of 6/7.
 Please note AEAS test results are valid for 12 months only

 - Families attending an enrolment interview with the Head of Middle School (or delegate).